Neptunium: Synthesis

 The vast majority of the neptunium that currently exists on Earth was produced artificially in nuclear reactions.
-Neptunium-237 is the most commonly synthesized isotope due to it being the only one that both can be created via neutron capture and also has a half-life long enough to allow weighable quantities to be easily isolated.
-As such, it is by far the most common isotope to be utilized in chemical studies of the element.
+Neptunium-237 is the most commonly synthesized isotope due to it being the only one that both can be produced via neutron capture and also has a half-life long enough to allow weighable quantities to be easily isolated.
+It is by far the most common isotope to be utilized in chemical studies of the element.